StackVista/stackstate-docs/configure/stackstate_log_files/kubernetes_sts_log_files.md

 # StackState log files - Kubernetes

-In a Kubernetes setup, StackState stores log files across the running pods.
-You can access recent logs using 'kubectl', although for long term storage it is recommended to set up log aggregation.

 In a Kubernetes setup, StackState stores log files [across the running pods](#find-stackstate-logs-on-kubernetes-pods).
 You can [access recent logs](#access-recent-logs) using 'kubectl', although for long term storage it is recommended to set up [log aggregation](#log-aggregation).

 ## Access recent logs

-The most recent logs can be retrieved from Kubernetes using the [kubectl logs command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
+The most recent logs can be retrieved from Kubernetes using the [`kubectl logs` command](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).
 For example:
 ```
 # Snapshot of logs for all containers of <pod-name>
 kubectl logs <pod-name> --all-containers=true